Hulme: Governance

 Hulme emerged in the Middle Ages as a township and chapelry, in the ecclesiastical parish of Manchester in the Salford Hundred in the historic county of Lancashire.
 Under the terms of the Poor Law Amendment Act 1834 Hulme was in Chorlton Poor Law Union which was established on 3 February 1837 until 1915 and in Manchester Poor Law Union from 1915 until 1930.
 From 1824 to 1845 commissioners had powers for the improvement of the area of the township, and it became part of the Borough of Manchester in 1838.

 Hulme is a ward of the city of Manchester.
 The district is part of the Manchester Central parliamentary constituency, which is currently represented at Westminster by Lucy Powell MP.

 Hulme electoral ward within Manchester City Council.

 Councillors

-Hulme is currently represented on the City Council by councillors Ekua Bayunu (Green), Lee-Ann Igbon (Labour) and Annette Wright (Labour).
-The ward has elected exclusively Labour councillors since May 2008.
-In 2017, councillor Amina Lone was blocked from standing in the seat again by her party, while Nigel Murphy was de-selected by the Hulme constituency party before the postponed 2020 elections.
+Hulme is currently represented on the City Council by councillors Annette Wright (Lab), Lee Glover (Lab) and Bernard Ekbery (Green).
+Nigel Murphy was de-selected by the Hulme constituency party before the postponed 2020 elections.